The SteelSeries Apex 150 is a good and cheap gaming keyboard that offers good value for the money.

 Through Discord integration and GameSense, Discord notifications and in-game events can be synced to unique color effects on the Apex 150.

 This is a feature that was rolled out with the more premium SteelSeries Apex M750 but has trickled down towards the bottom of the product stack.
 Additionally, anti-ghosting – or rollover, if you prefer – comes in the form of 24 keys.

 As previously mentioned, there is no wrist rest for the Apex 150.
 However, its angular design might not lend itself to a wrist rest.
 Also, SteelSeries opted to leave out USB passthrough for the Apex 150, likely in the name of cost reduction.

 The keys on the Apex 150 are responsive and fluid, and they don’t have a mushy feel.

 They offer a surprising tactile feel while remaining quiet, which is important to those who don’t like the audible clacking of a Cherry MX Red bottoming out.

 Macros are easy to set up with Steel Engine, although for MMO and MOBA gamers, the lack of dedicated macro keys may be a deal-breaker.

 The SteelSeries Apex 150 currently sits at under $50, and its most nearby competition is SteelSeries’ own Apex 100, and the Corsair K55.
 The former is mostly the same keyboard sans RGB illumination, while the latter is a very compelling option from Corsair.

 The Apex 150 seems to exist as something of a niche product.
 It’s best aimed at gamers who want to buy into the SteelSeries ecosystem but are not willing to pay the premium for the likes of an Apex M750.

 That said, the Apex 150 is hardly a bad value.
-Excellent keys and software make the Apex 150 a great choice for budget-conscious gamers, or for those loyal to the SteelSeries brand and want to maintain parity with their setup.
+Excellent keys and software make the Apex 150 an excellent choice for budget-conscious gamers or those loyal to the SteelSeries brand and want to maintain parity with their setup.